BA (Hons), MA

 Education

-BA (Honours), English Department (Chinese Minor), Beijing Foreign Languages University, Beijing, China, 1983.
+BA (Honours), English Department (English Major, Chinese Minor), Beijing Foreign Languages University, Beijing, China, 1983.

-IB Full Diploma, International Baccalaureate, United World Colleges of Lester B. Pearson College of the Pacific, Victoria, BC, 1982.
+IB Full Diploma, International Baccalaureate (IB), United World Colleges of Lester B. Pearson College of the Pacific, Victoria, BC, Canada, 1982.

 "Student achievement is the focus of my teaching.
 It is important that they feel they have gained from my classes.
-They have my full support in wherever learning of Chinese language can lead them."
+They have my full support wherever learning the Chinese language can lead them."

 Bio